-This Participant is configured with a name, a type and the listening addresses where it will expect data from other remote WAN Participant Clients.
+This Participant is configured with a name, a kind and the listening addresses where it will expect data from other remote WAN Participant Clients.
 This Participant act as a Server only to receive the discovery data from other WAN Participants.
 Once the connection has been established, the communication will be symmetrical (except in TCP case, in which case this Participant will work as TCP Server).

+'''

-WANServer: # 6
+- name: WANServer # 6

-type: wan # 7
+kind: wan # 7

+discovery-server-guid:

 id: 1 # 8

 listening-addresses: # 9

-- ip: "1.1.1.1" # 10
+- ip: 1.1.1.1 # 10

 port: 11666 # 11

-transport: "udp" # 12
+transport: udp # 12

+'''